jecki/DHParser/documentation_src/Overview.rst

 the ``..Parser.py``-script to return the parsed data in the desired form.

-Because for most typical DSL-projects, preprocessors are not needed, the Preprocessor-section will be not be discussed, here.
+Because for most typical DSL-projects, pre-processors are not needed, the Preprocessor-section will be not be discussed, here.
 The other two sections, AST (for Abstract Syntax Tree) and Compiler, contain skeletons for (different kinds of) tree-transformations that can be edited at will